Archive for Bunaken Island

 Underwater, the diversity of marine life was superb.
 My first dive was at a site called Negeri and I don’t ever remember seeing so many different varieties of nudibranchs on a single dive.
 Everywhere I pointed my camera, I could see something new and exciting to take a picture of.
 Anyone with an interest in underwater photography can’t help but to be impressed.

 Bunaken Island isn’t really a destination for the family but if you want to chill out and relax in a serene setting or spend the days scuba diving, it is well worth the effort of getting here.
-Non-divers were also welcome on the boats and a number of the dive sites were also ideal for snorkelling.
+Non-divers were also welcome on the boats and a number of the dive sites were also ideal for snorkelling using your best full face snorkel mask.
 There were never more than 6 guests on a boat while I was here and every dive I made, it was always just me and my dive guide, Fendy.
 The relatively small number of divers mean that in most places, the coral is in pretty good condition.
 In turn, this attracts more fish, nudibranchs, lobsters, turtles and many other species.

 Fendy was excellent and pointed out no end of marine life that I would almost certainly have missed if it wasn’t for his expertise.
 On two seperate dives, Fendy showed me an Ornate Ghost Pipefish which is a beautiful little creature.
 They are incredibly hard to find and I was even more pleased that the photos I took came out reasonably well.